whareverr/phase_3_project/README.md

 4. Customized Plans for High Claim Frequency Individuals:
 Since claim frequency has a positive coefficient, Safiri can develop customized insurance plans for individuals with a history of frequent claims.
 These plans could incorporate personalized risk management strategies, proactive claims support, and incentives for safe driving behavior to reduce claim frequency over time.

-6. Tailor Policies for Families with Multiple Children Driving:
+5. Tailor Policies for Families with Multiple Children Driving:
 Safiri should offer tailored insurance policies for families with multiple children driving to address the unique risk profile associated with this demographic.
 Family-friendly discounts, flexible coverage options, and safety-focused initiatives can appeal to this customer segment.

-8. Consider Home Environment in Risk Assessment:
+6. Consider Home Environment in Risk Assessment:
 Safiri should consider the home environment when assessing insurance risks.
 Factors such as household safety measures, parental supervision, and neighborhood characteristics can influence risk levels and premium calculations.

+7. Promote Safe Driving Behavior Through Premium Incentives:
+Safiri can incentivize safe driving behavior by offering premium discounts or rewards based on driving-related factors such as motor vehicle record points, claim amounts, and accident-free years.
+This encourages policyholders to adopt safer driving habits and reduce insurance risks.

+8. Provide Discounts for Low Annual Mileage:
+Since travel time has a positive coefficient, Safiri can offer discounts or rewards for policyholders with low annual mileage.
+By encouraging less frequent driving, Safiri can reduce the likelihood of accidents and claims, ultimately leading to lower insurance premiums for eligible customers.